UK trade: October 2024

 Asymmetries can be caused by a range of conceptual and measurement variations between the estimation practices of different countries.
 Statistical agencies are likely to have different source data, estimation methods, and methodological, geographical, and definitional differences.
 HM Revenue and Customs (HMRC) publishes more information on UK trade asymmetries.
 We publish analysis on trade in services asymmetries in our Asymmetries in trade data articles.

-More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created can be found in our UK Trade QMI.
+More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our UK Trade QMI.

 Nôl i'r tabl cynnwys